 - Identify types of intelligence and means of measuring intelligence.

-- Define the three main types of memory and the stages of language learning, and associate these with types of intelligence.
+- Evaluate the three main types of memory and the stages of language learning, and associate these with types of intelligence.

-- Identify methods of assessing personality types and define Freud's personality structure and defense mechanism theory.
+- Compare methods of assessing personality types and define Freud's personality structure and defense mechanism theory.

-- Identify major anxiety, mood, and personality disorders and associated treatments.
+- Gather an understanding of major anxiety, mood, and personality disorders and associated treatments.